ccamel/awesome-ccamel/README.md

 - [streamlit/streamlit](https://github.com/streamlit/streamlit) - Streamlit — A faster way to build and share data apps.
 - [study8677/antigravity-workspace-template](https://github.com/study8677/antigravity-workspace-template) - Give Claude Code, Cursor, Codex CLI a ChatGPT for your codebase.
 Multi-agent knowledge engine, grounded Q&A with file paths and line numbers.
 Works in any AI IDE.
 - [sympy/sympy](https://github.com/sympy/sympy) - A computer algebra system written in pure Python
-- [taishi-i/awesome-ChatGPT-repositories](https://github.com/taishi-i/awesome-ChatGPT-repositories) - A curated list of resources dedicated to open source GitHub repositories related to ChatGPT, OpenAI API, and Codex.
+- [taishi-i/awesome-ChatGPT-repositories](https://github.com/taishi-i/awesome-ChatGPT-repositories) - A curated list of open source GitHub repositories related to ChatGPT, the OpenAI API, and Codex.
 Searchable via Claude Code skills.
 - [tartiflette/tartiflette-aiohttp](https://github.com/tartiflette/tartiflette-aiohttp) - tartiflette-aiohttp is a wrapper of aiohttp which includes the Tartiflette GraphQL Engine, do not hesitate to take a look of the Tartiflette project.
 - [tehmaze/diagram](https://github.com/tehmaze/diagram) - Text mode diagrams using UTF-8 characters and fancy colors
 - [tirth8205/code-review-graph](https://github.com/tirth8205/code-review-graph) - Local-first code intelligence graph for MCP and CLI.
 Builds a persistent map of your codebase so AI coding tools read only what matters, with benchmarked context reductions on reviews and large-repo workflows.